-Last month we looked at what Google loves.
-This month we let you know what Google hates.
+We've previously look at what Google loves and now we'll look at what Google hates.
 And, if you've done any (or many) of the things below, you may be punching your screen when you disappear from the search results.
 We are looking specifically at what hurts your site's search rankings.
 This list is not all inclusive but it covers many of the practices that can cause your site to show up less frequently or not at all in the search results.

 That brings us to the conclusion of our look in to what Google hates.
 Be sure to come back again to learn more about the ins and outs of search engine optimization from OuterBox.